RommelTJ/ExercisesAndAlgorithms/glossary/datastructures/5-LinkedLists.md

 Doubly linked lists allow us to traverse our list backwards.
 In a singly linked list, if you just had a pointer to a node in the middle of a list, there would be no way to know what nodes came before it.
 Not a problem in a doubly linked list.

+## Not cache-friendly

+Most computers have caching systems that make reading from sequential addresses in memory faster than reading from scattered addresses.

+Array items are always located right next to each other in computer memory, but linked list nodes can be scattered all over.

+So iterating through a linked list is usually quite a bit slower than iterating through the items in an array, even though they're both theoretically O(n) time.